saddammajid/saddammajid/README.md

 Hello!
 I'm Saddam, an IT professional with over 3 years of professional industry experience, learning and practicing new skills through hands-on homelab projects and self-directed learning.

-My focus is on developing real-world skills in:

-- Server administration
-- Active Directory environments
-- IT support and troubleshooting
-- System administration fundamentals
-- Cloud and infrastructure technologies

 I enjoy learning by **building, testing, and documenting real systems**.
 Alongside homelab work, I am continuously expanding my knowledge in areas such as: